luckytiger1/luckytiger1/README.md

-## Hi there, I'm Daniyar 👋
+## Hi there, I'm Daniyar

 ### I'm a Software Developer!

-- 🌱 I’m currently learning Python, PHP and Java
+- 🌱 I’m currently learning to code
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 Life Goals: Become a billionaire

 ### Connect with me: